Inuit Post-Secondary Education Strategy

 Those who are eligible to receive funding distributed by the initial recipients are:

-- beneficiaries of an Inuit land-claims agreement
+- Inuit who are beneficiaries of an Inuit land-claims agreement, regardless of where they reside in Canada

 - community, education organizations and regional service providers, including, but not limited to: